 If you die and have no named beneficiaries, the account will be payable to your estate under the terms of the IRA.
 Accounts that become unclaimed property will be subject to applicable law.

-If I am a homemaker or another without income am I eligible to join OregonSaves?
+If I do not have earned income, am I eligible to join OregonSaves?